This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 A queue acts as a buffer between your services, which allows you to deal with spikes in traffic.
 If service A and B

-were communicating synchronously, and traffic suddenly increased by 10x, then B might not be able to keep up with the
+were communicating synchronously, and traffic suddenly increased by 10 times, B might not be able to keep up with the

 load, and you’d have outages and lost messages.
 With the queue in between, service A can write as many messages as